bencode/yield-cache/README.md

 # co-cache

-Cache utility for promise, generator or generator function
+Cache utility for yieldable object(Promise, Generator or GeneratorFunction)